WorkSteve7284/PlanetSolver/README.md

 ## Running

-To run this, download the `.pyd` file and move it into the `python` directory.
-We don't have access to a Mac or device running Linux, so we only have the windows version available.
-If you're running MacOS or Linux, you will have to compile it yourself.
+To run this, download the `.zip` archive from GitHub releases, unzip it, and run `main.py` using Python.

+> We don't have access to a machine running Linux or MacOS, so we only have a Windows version available.
+If you're running another OS, you will have to compile it yourself.

 ### CLI Options: